41vi4p/PanelSena-AWS/raspberry-pi/README.md

 1. Log into your PanelSena dashboard
 2. Open browser Developer Tools (F12)
 3. Go to Console tab
-4. Type: `firebase.auth().currentUser.uid`
-5. Copy the displayed user ID
+4. Check localStorage or session storage for user ID

 **How to get your Display ID:**
 1. Go to the Displays page in PanelSena dashboard